exwm/yt_clipper/readme.md

 **Shift+Click:** Add a point at the clicked location.

 **Alt+A:** Add a point at the current time.

+- During an active **crop manipulation** — pan-drag or resize, both started with **Ctrl+Click+Drag** on the crop overlay — with the crop chart visible, pressing **Alt+A** drops a crop keyframe at the current time.
+The held point reverts to its previous drop position and the new point captures the current visual crop, letting you place multiple keyframes in one continuous gesture for rapid dynamic-crop tracking.
+- The plain **A** hotkey is rerouted to this "add crop keyframe" action while a crop manipulation is active with the crop chart visible — useful for one-handed keyframe placement during a drag or resize.
+- For resize specifically, per-keyframe **size** variation only takes effect in **zoompan** mode (in pan-only mode the crop W/H is shared across all points by mode invariant, so resize-based rapid keyframing primarily affects X/Y position).

 **Alt+Shift+Click:** Delete a point.